You are here

 18.11 Securities—Good Faith Defense to Controlling Person Liability

-1. the defendant did not directly or indirectly induce the violation; and
+First, the defendant did not directly or indirectly induce the violation; and

-2. the defendant acted in good faith.
+Second, the defendant acted in good faith.

-If you find that the defendant has proved both of these elements, your verdict should be for the defendant.
-The defendant can prove good faith only by establishing that [he] [she] [it] maintained and enforced a reasonable and proper system of supervision and internal control.
-If you find that the defendant has failed to prove either or both of these elements, your verdict should be for the plaintiff.
+If you find that the defendant has proved each of these two elements, your verdict should be for the defendant.
+If you find that the defendant has failed to prove either of these elements (or both), your verdict should be for the plaintiff.

 Comment

 See 15 U.S.C. § 78t(a) (Section 20(a) of the 1934 Act (Liability of Controlling Persons)); Hollinger v.
-Titan Capital Corp., 914 F.2d 1564, 1575-76 (9th Cir.1990) (en banc) (holding that defendant has burden of establishing good faith).
+Titan Capital Corp., 914 F.2d 1564, 1575-76 (9th Cir.
+1990) (en banc) (holding that defendant has burden of establishing good faith).